ewjay/fapiwiki/FAPI_Meeting_Notes_2019-03-20_F2F.rst

 UK OpenBanking (Joseph, Dave)
 -----------------------------
+UK Open Banking is transitioning tests to OIDF provided test suite except for the OB-specific features.

+There is a need for App to app communication, where one App is acting as authentication and consent page to improve the user experience.
+Typically, the authorization endpoint is served by a `Universal Link <https://developer.apple.com/ios/universal-links/>`_.

-App to app communication seems to have payload length limit and many problems arising when an app tries to use banking app to get authorization.
+However, App to app communication seems to have payload length limit and many problems arising when an app tries to use banking app to get authorization.
+One of the implementations had to reduce the request just to nonce and scope.
+Even just trying to send JWT gets trouble.

 Testing & Certification (Hans)
 =====================================